 Green Living Association

-Green Living Association (GLA) is a non-governmental – non-profit organization and partner of the Cleanup the World and United Nations Environmental Programme (UNEP).
+Green Living Association (GLA) is a non-governmental – non-profit organization and partner of the Cleanup the World and United Nations Environmental Programme (UNEP) working in making the planet Cleaner and Greener.
 GLA is working to raise awareness about Environmental Conservation and to extend practical Environmental Education to all societal segments in Pakistan.
 Green Living Association was formed in 2007 as a research based initiative to educate people about Environmental Conservation and Peace by involving them to innovative and inspirational practical activities baed on humane values.

 Green Living Association runs modern Environmental Education campaigns especially for the schools’ students and generally for all segments of society by arranging innovative, colourful and interactive activities.
 The focus of our campaigns and activities is to inspire human inner potential to contribute selflessly in the process of pollution check, effective waste management and energy conservation in order to make an Environment Friendly society.
 We call each Green Angel (the participating student of an activity) a Winner and offer him/ her recognition.
 Besides presenting the prizes like abroad study trips, lucrative cash prizes, laptops, desktop computers, LED Monitors, smart electronic devices and gifts of practical nature to the prominent performers, GLA offers at least one recognition to each participant of an activity in making it colourful and striking venture for the participants.